prasadhonrao/devcamper/docs/spec.md

 - **Discussion Forums** – Bootcamp-specific discussions where users, alumni, and instructors can interact.
 - **Q&A Section** – Users can ask questions and receive answers from bootcamp representatives and alumni.
 - **Networking Opportunities** – Users can connect with alumni, mentors, and potential employers.
+- **Maker checker process** - The Maker-Checker Process ensures the validation of any bootcamp published by the publisher.
+This feature allows the admin to review, compare, approve, or remove bootcamps, ensuring accuracy and quality before publish of any bootcamp.

 #### 3.1.5 Admin & Bootcamp Management

 - **Publisher Dashboard** – Bootcamp administrators can manage their profiles, respond to reviews, and update course details.
-- **Moderation Tools** – Admins can flag inappropriate content, remove spam, and enforce guidelines.
+- **Moderation Tools** – Admins can flag inappropriate content, remove spam, and enforce guidelines. **Need to implement this feature**

 ### 3.2 User Stories